 There are masonry heaters in various parts of the world which have been in use for hundreds of years.
 Although we cannot make any such claims for our heaters, which have been in uneventful use for thirty years, they are made of incredibly durable materials; refractory concrete, brick or stone, cast iron and small amounts of steel, which, should they ever wear out, can be readily re-used or recycled.

-In use they do not suffer the wear and tear inflicted on slow-combustion heaters by the need for constant refuelling.
+In use, masonry heaters do not suffer the wear and tear inflicted on slow-combustion heaters by the need for constant refueling.
 They could well outlive some of the houses in which they are installed.